Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 If $x$ has Type~(\ref{typeO:Generic}) and $x\cdot y\neq 0$ then $x\cdot y$ has Type~(\ref{typeO:Disconnected}).
 If $x$ has Type~(\ref{typeO:Sigma}) and $x\cdot y\neq 0$ then $x\cdot y$ has Type~(\ref{typeO:ExtraSigma}).
 If $x$ has Type~(\ref{typeO:FewerSigma}) and $y\cdot x\neq 0$ then $y\cdot x$ has Type~(\ref{typeO:ExtraSigma}).
 All other cases vanish.

-(Alternately, it follows from noting that the grading of $x\cdot y$ in the near-diagonal subalgebra must be $-1$, and so by Lemma~\ref{lem:over-slide-grading} $x\cdot y$ must be a near-chord.) \end{proof}
+(Alternately, the result follows from noting that the grading of $x\cdot y$ in the near-diagonal subalgebra must be $-1$, and so by Lemma~\ref{lem:over-slide-grading} $x\cdot y$ must be a near-chord.) \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:CalculateOver-Slide}] Let $N$ be a stable arc-slide bimodule and let ${\mathcal B}$ be its associated basic choice (whose existence is guaranteed by Lemma~\ref{lem:IsBasicChoice}).
-Lemmas~\ref{lem:OGenericExists}, \ref{lem:OSigmaExists}, \ref{lem:OExtraFewerExist}, and \ref{lem:OYYexist} show that all the near-chords which are not indeterminate appear in the differential.
+By hypothesis, near-chords of Type~(\ref{typeO:Sigma}) exist in the differential; combining this with Lemmas~\ref{lem:OGenericExists}, \ref{lem:OExtraFewerExist}, and \ref{lem:OYYexist}, we conclude that that all the near-chords which are not indeterminate appear in the differential.
 According to Lemmas~\ref{lem:OIndeterminateFewerSigma}, \ref{lem:dC1C2} and~\ref{lem:OIndeterminateDisconnected}, the basic choice ${\mathcal B}$ uniquely determines all the indeterminate near-chords which contribute to the differential.
 According to Lemma~\ref{lem:ONoOthers} no other terms can contribute to the differential.
 In sum, the basic choice ${\mathcal B}$ uniquely determines $N$.

 Next, let $N$ be compatible with a basic choice ${\mathcal B}$, and let ${\mathcal B'}$ be a different basic choice.
 Then we can find a sum of dischords ${\mathcal Q}$ with the property that

 where in the above equation we do not distinguish between a basic choice ${\mathcal B}$ and its associated algebra element